OpalescentTopaz/InstructionsForALab/ThisFile.md

-# Instructions for a Lab from GitHub
+# Instructions for a Lab Profile from GitHub

-## There could be some tasks.

-For example:

-+ Task 1
-+ Task 2
-+ Task 3

-Most labs will be more complicated.
+These instructions come from GitHub.

+Go take a look at the "Edit Instructions" button.

+Now, follow the link raw GitHub link.
+This is different than the link to the GitHub repository.
+You can use clues to find the GitHub repository.